n8willis/opentype-shaping-documents/opentype-shaping-use.md

 ### 4: Glyph reordering ###

+The glyph-reordering stage

 #### 4.1 Applying the reordering features from GSUB ####

+In this step, the reordering moves corresponding to the glyph-reordering features in GSUB are performed.

+Glyph substitutions that apply to these reordering moves were performed in stage 3, step 2.

+The order in which these substitutions must be performed is fixed for all USE scripts:

 	rphf
 	pref

+##### 4.1.1 `rphf` #####

+In stage 3, step 2, the `rphf` feature replaced cluster-initial "Ra,Halant" sequences with the "Reph" glyph.
+The "Reph" glyph is now reordered to its final position.
+The algorithm to determine the final position of the "Reph" glyph is:

+  - Move the "Reph" right one position at a time.
+    - If the character immediately following the new position is an explicit "Halant", stop.
+    - If the character immediately before the new position is a full base (`B`) character, stop.
+    - If the end of the cluster is reached, stop.

+##### 4.1.2 `pref` #####

+In stage 3, step 2, the `pref` feature replaced pre-base-consonant glyphs with special forms.
+The pre-base-consonant glyph is now reordered to its final position.
+The algorithm to determine the final position of the pre-base-reordering consonant is:

+  - Move the pre-base-reordering consonant left one position at a time.
+    - If the pre-base reordering consonant is to the left of the first spacing glyph after an explicit "Halant", stop.
+    - When the pre-base reordering consonant is to the left of the first spacing glyph in the cluster, stop.
+	- If the beginning of the cluster is reached, stop.

+> Note: Each cluster may have only one pre-base-reordering consonant
+> glyph.

 #### 4.2 Performing property-based reordering moves ####